VIC.GOV.AU | Policy and Advisory Library

 Confidentiality policy

-In the case of mature minors, the following exceptions to the duty of confidentiality will apply:
+In the case of mature minors, the following exceptions to the GP's duty of confidentiality will apply:

-• There is another legal requirement for the disclosure.
+• there is another legal requirement for the disclosure.
+For example:

-• Health information may be disclosed to a third party if permitted by law or it is with the consent of the parent or carer.
+• health information may be disclosed to a third party if permitted by law or with the consent of the parent or carer.

 It is also important to note that parents and carers will have access to their child’s health information (including date of visit and medical practitioner’s name) through Medicare for children under 14 years of age who are listed on their Medicare card, without the consent of the child.